Removed Features

 Templates

-Template were something different from view.
-It is another layer which allows to customize views look.
-Most of weblocks code supported templates and this gave us ability to change widget html without changing widget logic.
+Templates were something different from views.
+They are another layer which allows customizing the views' look.
+Most of the Weblocks code supported templates and this gave us the ability to change widget HTML without changing widget logic.

-Templates brought theming functionality into original Weblocks, and intended to improve widgets reusing.
+Templates brought theming functionality into the original Weblocks and were intended to improve widget reuse.

-I think it is better to split you render method into a smaller ones and allow user to override these methods.
-But anyway, here is a short example of how did templated work in old version of the Weblocks.
+I think it is better to split your render method into smaller ones and allow users to override these methods.
+But anyway, here is a short example of how templates worked in the old version of Weblocks.

 Note!
-Following subsections contains only examples and such code is not supported in the latest version of the Weblocks.
-However you might want to implement something like that on your own or use djula, mustache or other template engine.
+The following subsections contain only examples and such code is not supported in the latest version of Weblocks.
+However, you might want to implement something like that on your own or use djula, mustache or other template engine.

 Template function

-Template function received some key parameters and returned html string.
-You was able to use any html generation library or template library for templates.
+Template functions received some key parameters and returned HTML strings.
+You were able to use any HTML generation library or template library for templates.

 Here is a template example.